gh263-unikent/gh263-unikent.github.io/about.md

 permalink: /about/
 ---

-Some information about you!

-### More Information

 I am a Web Designer and Graphic artist based in east Kent.
 I enjoy creating smart, entertaining and functional web sites and eye catching branding.

+### More Information

+After studying graphic design at A level and getting a good grade (A*) I wasn't too sure what to do with myself.
+Studying Economics at Kent sounded like a good idea until I realised what I really want to do is make pretty things on the internet.
+So pretty much everything I've taught myself (with some fantastic help from friends) and like to experiment on different projects to push my limits and learn more.

+I also work part time at the Bottle Shop in Canterbury.

 ### Contact me